 - Best for developers using Node.js and MongoDB: Zenbot

 - Best overall alternative: Holderlab

 - Most Readily Available Software: Microsoft Excel

-Backtesting is a technique used by traders to determine whether a policy can be profitable when applied with actual money.
-Backtesting is utilized by traders to exclude strategies that have not been profitable previously.
+Backtesting is technique traders use to determine whether a policy can be profitable when applied with actual money.
+Traders utilize backtesting to exclude strategies that have not been profitable previously.

-Though past success is not a promise of potential outcomes, backtesting remains the most accurate method for identifying robust strategies.
-It is important to review these models to exclude underperforming techniques.
+Though past success does not promise potential outcomes, backtesting remains the most accurate method for identifying robust strategies.
+It is essential to review these models to exclude underperforming techniques.
 This way, we maximize our odds of profit and avoid the need to validate tactics with real capital.

 Backtesting has grown in popularity as cryptocurrency trading tools have grown in popularity.
-Today, traders are advised to carefully backtest all strategies prior to launching them into the wild crypto market.
-This way, we can have faith in the strategy's prospects for optimum performance.
+Today, traders are advised to carefully backtest all strategies before launching them into the wild crypto market.
+This way, we can trust the strategy's prospects for optimum performance.

 Why Backtesting Strategy?